Hard thermal contributions to phase transition observables at NNLO: Master integrals

 At one- and two-loop level, master integrals factorize into one-loop thermal integrals of the type~\eqref{eq:I:1loop}; see~\cite{Davydychev:2023jto,Davydychev:2022dcw} for a proof.
 Full bosonic integrals without Matsubara modes in the numerator are abbreviated with $\mathcal{I}_{s_1\dots s_n}^{0\dots0} \equiv \mathcal{I}_{s_1\dots s_n}^{ }$.

 At three-loop level, there exist master integrals which do not factorize into lower-loop cases.
-We use an in-house Laporta algorithm~\cite{Laporta:2000dsw} adapted to finite temperature~\cite{Nishimura:2012ee,Schicho:2020xaf} to reduce integrals to a finite set of master integrals~\cite{Smirnov:2010hn} via integration by parts (IBP).
-Once a basis of master integrals is found, further exploitation of IBP relations can also allow us to change the basis of master integrals to evaluate.
+We use an in-house Laporta algorithm~\cite{Laporta:2000dsw} adapted to finite temperature~\cite{Nishimura:2012ee,Schicho:2020xaf} to reduce integrals to a finite set of master integrals~\cite{Smirnov:2010hn} via integration by parts (IBP). \footnote{ As a crosscheck of all reduction results presented here, we also make use of {\tt SIRENA}~\cite{Gil:2026cqz}, a publicly available \texttt{python}-based tool for sum-integral reduction. } Once a basis of master integrals is found, further exploitation of IBP relations can also allow us to change the basis of master integrals to evaluate.
 This becomes a necessity in the evaluation of the three-loop thermal masses, as discussed in sec.~\ref{app:thermal:masses:U1} and~\cite{Chala:2025oul}.
 After these manipulations, the remaining sum-integrals in eq.~\eqref{eq:masters:3loop} can be addressed using classic~\cite{Arnold:1994eb,Arnold:1994ps,Ghisoiu:2012yk,Ghisoiu:2013zoj} and modern methods~\cite{Catani:2008xa,Seppanen:2025owq,Navarrete:2025yxy}.
 While the procedure is, in principle, straightforward, it is technically demanding.
 An explicit algorithm for evaluating the basketball-type integrals was developed in~\cite{Moller:2012chx}, illustrated with the example of $\mathcal{I}^{200}_{310011}$.
 For the present calculation, the dimension-two three-loop basketball master integral $\mathcal{I}^{ }_{110011}$ is known from~\cite{Arnold:1994ps}, $\mathcal{I}^{ }_{210011}$ from~\cite{Gynther:2007bw,Moller:2010xw}, and the corresponding spectacles-type integrals were tamed in~\cite{Ghisoiu:2012yk,Ghisoiu:2013zoj,Ghisoiu:2015uza}.
 The different spectacle-type integrals were evaluated in~\cite{Andersen:2008bz,Schroder:2012hm} for $\mathcal{I}_{111110}^{ }$, \cite{Ghisoiu:2012kn} for $\mathcal{I}_{211110}^{020}$, and \cite{Ghisoiu:2012yk} for $\mathcal{I}_{31111-2}^{ }$.
 Here, we collect the evaluated expressions for these integrals that also form the master integral basis~\eqref{eq:masters:3loop},